Golosova76/file-manager/README.md

 | `compress path_to_file path_to_destination` | Compress file using Brotli algorithm (Streams API) |
 | `decompress path_to_file path_to_destination` | Decompress Brotli-compressed file (Streams API) |

-> 📝 **Note:** After decompressing a previously compressed file, the result must be identical to the original file.
+> 📝 **Note:** After decompressing a previously compressed file, the result identical to the original file.

 ---